Lets face it – we all have unwanted thoughts to some degree.

 - Meditation (quietening the mind),

-- Affirmations (feeding the mind a plenitude of better thought options it can work with),
+- Affirmations (feeding the mind a feast of better thought options it can work with),

-- EFT/Tapping for releasing emotions that might be linked to certain recurring unwanted thoughts that you can't seem to shake (where the emotion fuels the thought and the thought fuels the emotion, caught in a cycle, stuck like glue!).
+- EFT/Tapping (for releasing emotions that might be linked to certain recurring unwanted thoughts that you can't seem to shake – where the emotion fuels the thought and the thought fuels the emotion, getting you caught in a cycle that seems to stick like glue!)